Operationalising the bitter lessons in compute and cleverness

 The biggest lesson that can be read from 70 years of AI research is that general methods that leverage computation are ultimately the most effective, and by a large margin.

-Alternative phrasing: Even the best human minds aren’t very good; the quickest path to intelligence prioritises replacing that human bottleneck.
+A second implication of the bitter lesson: even the best human minds aren’t very efficient as general-purpose symbol processors; the quickest path to intelligence prioritises bypassing that human bottleneck.

 I get the most from the limited compute in my skull by figuring out how to use the larger compute on my GPU.